Optimization for Contact-rich Robotic Manipulation with High-fidelity Geometry

 Summary (click to show)

-The large motion planning problems that arise in robotics, CAD/CAM, animation of virtual characters, and surgical planning are very challenging: they require searching high-dimensional state spaces with complex geometric constraints, nonlinear dynamics, often with contact and impact, and long time horizons.
 Prior approaches to these problems either exploit problem structure and/or embed a great deal of domain knowledge by hand into a planner.
 But this process is tedious, error-prone, and does not scale well to harder problems whose structure is non-obvious.
 This project will investigate automated strategies for planning systems to automatically discover common solution structures from past experience and to reuse this knowledge in new problems.

 theory, hybrid motion planning, optimal planning, locomotion